Top Asian Retirement Haven You’ve Never Heard Of

 Malaysia has a stable economy and a democratic government.
 It is considered one of the most foreigner-friendly countries in the world; foreigners are encouraged to move here, and the local people are genuinely friendly and welcoming.
 If the thought of living in Malaysia sounds intriguing, put aside your guidebook and take a trip to Johor Bahru and Nusajaya.
 Explore the opportunities here, and, while you’re in the neighborhood, experience Singapore on the sly.

-Editor’s Note: Wendy’s complete guide to retirement and expat life in Johor Bahru will be featured in the February issue of my Overseas Retirement Letter.
-As Wendy explains, Malaysia qualifies as one of the world’s top retirement havens for 2013, and, in this context, Johor Bahru is its undiscovered jewel.
+P.S.
+Malaysia qualifies as one of the world’s top retirement havens, and, in this context, Johor Bahru is its undiscovered jewel.

 Image source: Emrank